Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 <br>Note that GitHub was not able to render the folium maps in the output.
 Also, I have censored my Foursquare API credentials for security reasons.
 Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.

 6. Capstone Project
-<br>Contains the code, report and presentation for the Capstone Project for the course.
+<br>Contains the code, report and presentation of the Capstone Project for the course.
 <br>01.
 Final Assignment - Introduction, Business Problem.pdf
 <br> - Contains a summary about the selected Capstone Project problem statement.
 <br>02.
 Final Assignment - Data.pdf